sheraadams/sheraadams.github.io/README.md

 </div>

 ## Software Engineering Artifacts
-The artifacts for this categort include the zipped CS340 Folder including the Python, Jupyter Notebook files, and the Grazioso PNG logo.
+The artifacts for this category include the zipped CS340 Folder including the Python, Jupyter Notebook files, and the Grazioso PNG logo.

 ## A review of the client's functional requirements: